-In this lesson, you will learn about the differences and similarities between the ESP32 and the arduino and in particular the Arduino.
+In this lesson, you will learn about the differences and similarities between the ESP32 and the Arduino and, in particular, the Arduino Uno.

 How similar (or different) are these two?

 Not only they look different, but their architecture is also totally different.
 They have different hardware architecture.
 Their built-in capabilities are very different.

 The amount of memory that they include, the processing capacity, the number of GPIOs that they expose, the communications features, and much more, are really different between these two microcontrollers.

 The closest Arduino boards that are comparable to the ESP32 are probably the Arduino 101 or the Arduino Zero.

 At least those share some of the features that the ESP32 has, such as integrated Wi-Fi and Bluetooth, and the computational capacity.
 But even there, the difference differences are more than the similarities.

 Why is the ESP32 a good option for Arduino makers?